NiamorOFF/PrivateMessage/README.md

  - privatemessage.answer » Allow using /answer command.
  - privatemessage.message » Allow using /message command.
  - privatemessage.help » Allow using /privatemessage command.
- - privatemessage.socialpsy » Allow to see private messages between players.
+ - privatemessage.socialspy » Allow to see private messages between players.
  - messageprivate.chatcolor » Allow using color codes for messages.